1. INTRODUCTION

 Enhanced Due Diligence (EDD) is applied to users presenting elevated risk indicators, including Politically Exposed Persons (PEPs), users from higher-risk jurisdictions, and accounts exhibiting unusual activity patterns.
 EDD may require proof of address, source of funds documentation, and senior management approval.

-The Companies do not onboard anonymous users or users who refuse to provide required verification documentation.
+The Company does not onboard anonymous users or users who refuse to provide required verification documentation.

 6. SANCTIONS SCREENING